dpsd18108/Tic_Tac_Toe_Arduino/README.md

 # 1st Deliverable
-Brief : Δημιουργία παιχνιδιού ψυχαγωγίας για παιδιά ηλικιών από 7-12 ετών.Το παιχνίδι έχει ως στόχο ο χρήστης να τοποθετήσει πρώτος από τον αντίπαλό του 3 ίδια κομμάτια με μια συνεχόμενη αλληλουχία θέσεων.
+Brief : Creating an entertainment game for children aged 7-12 years old.The game aims for the user to place 3 identical pieces in a consecutive sequence of positions before his opponent.

 People :
 <ul>
-<li>Ηλικία :7-12 ετών</li>
+<li>Age :7-12 years old</li>
-<li>Όλο το εύρος κιλών και ύψους </li>
+<li>Full range of weights and heights </li>
 <li>Novice user </li>
-<li>Χωρίς ειδικές ανάγκες</li>
+<li>Without special needs</li>
-<li>Ετερογενές μείγμα λόγω διαφορετικότητας των ατόμων σε σχέση με χαρακτηριστικά σώματος και χαρακτήρα , με ομοιογένεια στο ηλικιακό εύρος και στην σχολική τους θητεία. </li>
+<li>Heterogeneous mix due to diversity of individuals in terms of body and character characteristics , with homogeneity in age range and school tenure. </li>
-<li>Διακριτικοί χρήστες το χρησιμοποιούν ανά στιγμές σε καταστάσεις παιχνιδιού και αλληλεπίδρασης με άλλο ένα άτομο.</li>
+<li>Discreet users use it at times in play and interaction situations with another person.</li>
-<li>Infrequent χρήστες , καθώς πρόκειται για παιχνίδι και όχι κάποια καθημερινή ανάγκη των ατόμων.</li>
+<li>Infrequent users , as it is a game and not a daily need of individuals.</li>
 </ul>

 Activity :
 <ul>
-<li>Σπάνια χρήση</li>
+<li>Rare use</li>
-<li>Παιχνίδι χαλάρωσης με μικρού μήκους διάρκεια(1- 5 λεπτά) καθώς είναι παιχνίδι χωρίς ιδιαίτερη δυσκολία επίτευξης του στόχου</li>
+<li>Relaxation game with short duration (1- 5 minutes) as it is a game without any particular difficulty to achieve the goal</li>
-<li>Επίπεδο δυσκολίας λειτουργικότητας : Εύκολο </li>
+<li>Functional difficulty level : Easy </li>
-<li>Συνεχές - continuous </li>
+<li>Continuous</li>
-<li>2 αντίπαλοι παίκτες (χωρίς συνεργασία)</li>
+<li>2 opposing players (no cooperation)</li>
-<li>Απλή διεργασία εντολών</li>
+<li>Simple command process</li>
-<li>Response time : άμεσο </li>
+<li>Response time : directly </li>
-<li>Ασφαλής σχεδιασμός για παιδιά - Μη safety critical καθώς τα παιδιά είναι ηλικίας που υπάρχει μια πρώιμη ωρίμανση χωρίς να υπάρχει κίνδυνος να καταπιούν κάποιο κομμάτι.</li>
+<li>Safe design for children - Not safety critical as children are of an age where there is an early maturation without the risk of swallowing a piece.</li>
-<li>Serial task- δεν συμπεριλαμβάνονται παράλληλα άλλες δραστηριότητες </li>
+<li>Serial task - no other activities are included in parallel </li>
-<li>Active - οι χρήστες ενεργούν για την συνέχεια του </li>
+<li>Active - users act on the continuation of the </li>
 <li>Quantity > Quality </li>
-<li>Input requirements: αφή </li>
+<li>Input requirements: touch</li>
-<li>Δεν θα έχει error signs.</li>
+<li>There will not appear error signs.</li>
 </ul>

 Context :
 <ul>
-<li>Organisational: Δεν επηρεάζει οργανωσιακά τα άτομα</li>
+<li>Organisational: Does not affect individuals organizationally</li>
-<li>Physical: εσωτερικά - λόγω της τεχνολογίας που χρησιμοποιείται </li>
+<li>Physical: internally - because of the technology used </li>
-<li>Social environment: μέρος λειτουργίας το σπίτι</li>
+<li>Social environment: operation part the house</li>
-<li>Circumstance: Απασχόληση του παιχνιδιού σε καταστάσεις ψυχαγωγίας ή χαλάρωσης στο σπίτι.</li>
+<li>Circumstance: Employment of play in entertainment or relaxation situations at home.</li>
-<li>New knowledge: Κατανόηση τρόπου παιχνιδιού από τα άτομα που το παίζουν.</li>
+<li>New knowledge: Understanding of game play by the people playing it.</li>
 </ul>

 Technology :
 <ul>
-<li>Input : Επιλογή εντολών μέσω αφής. </li>
+<li>Input : Select commands by touch. </li>
-<li>Output: Φωτεινές ενδείξεις με εναλλαγή χρωμάτων</li>
+<li>Output: Colour-changing lights</li>
-<li>Communication : Δεν υπάρχει επικοινωνία μεταξύ συσκευών.</li>
+<li>Communication : There is no communication between devices.</li>
-<li>Content: Κατανόηση δύο σχημάτων και επιτυχία μέσω της συνεχής σειράς τριών φορών του ίδιου σχήματος.</li>
+<li>Content: Understanding two shapes and success through the continuous series of three times of the same shape.</li>
-<li>Τεχνολογίες: Αισθητήρας φωτός , αισθητήρας αφής , χωρίς λειτουργία δικτύου.</li>
+<li>Τεχνολογίες: Light sensor , touch sensor , without network function.</li>
 </ul>

 # 2nd Deliverable
 <ul>
 Step 3)
-<li>Context : Ψυχαγωγία των χρηστών , παιχνίδι για δύο </li>
+<li>Context : Entertainment of users , game for two </li>

-<li>Content : παιχνίδι για δύο , data types: constraint X kai O , Constraint Παίχτης 1 kai Παίχτης 2 .  Έξοδος Παίξτε ξανά after πλήρες γέμισμα </li>
+<li>Content : Game for two , data types: constraint X kai O , Constraint Player 1 kai Player 2 .
+Exit Play again after full fill </li>

-<li>Users: Εργασίες: Ο καθε χρηστης βαζει εναλλαξ το Χ/Ο σε μια απο τις 9 θέσεις του πίνακα. Σκοπός είναι να δημιουργηθει μια διαδοχική τριάδα απο Χ/Ο.</li>
+<li>Users: Tasks: Each user alternately places the X/O in one of the 9 positions on the board.
+The aim is to create a sequential triad of X/Os.</li>
   <img src="https://github.com/FaidraDamianou/Interaction-Design-Project-Assignment/blob/main/our_report/Untitled.png">

 </ul>